cjb-37/hello/README.md

 🔧 Currently learning: Python, Git, Linux, networking, and systems fundamentals
 🔒 Exploring cybersecurity fundamentals
+🧠 Interests: CyberSecurity.
+Astute learner with a passion for purpose-driven work 🛠️ Strength: Strategic problem-solver with a sharp learning curve — combining leadership, process optimization, and a growing command of code and cybersecurity principles.
-🧠 Interests: Astute learner with a passion for purpose-driven work 🌍 Seeking: Remote opportunities in progressive, flexible organizations that value autonomy and proactive leadership 📫 Let’s connect on [LinkedIn] (https://www.linkedin.com/in/c-bradley-28a936368/)
+🌍 Seeking: Remote opportunities in progressive, flexible organizations that value autonomy and proactive leadership 📫 Let’s connect on [LinkedIn] (https://www.linkedin.com/in/c-bradley-28a936368/)